granttnarg/AI-Music-Mentor/README.md

 ### LLM Feedback Generation (Admin Debug: Build in output survey tracking to evaluate text output overtime)

 ![LLM Evaluation Output](images/Qwen3-llm-evaluation-output-example.png)
-_Qwen3 was used LLM generating contextual, producer-style feedback using retrieved similar examples and track analysis, above his an example output of its evaluation overtime after prompt and dataset expansion_
+_Qwen3 was used LLM generating contextual, producer-style feedback using retrieved similar examples and track analysis, above is an example output of its evaluation overtime after prompt and dataset expansion_

 ## Key Features